2024-04-30 21:51:51

 Medical science relies on xenotransplants to treat human conditions related to internal organs and donor shortages.
 The most striking cases in recent years are pig heart, liver and kidney transplants.
 The operations have been successful, but monitoring of each individual case shows that there is still a long way to go.

-For example, Lawrence Faucette, The second person who received a pig heart died six weeks after undergoing the experimental procedure.
+For example, Lawrence Faucette, The second person who received a pig heart died six weeks following undergoing the experimental procedure.
 The news was a severe blow to the field of xenotransplantation since the organ was operated with at least 10 genetic modifications to avoid the likelihood of rejection.

 On the other hand, the first patient received one pig kidney transplantation He had no complications in the process, although his monitoring will continue over the following months.
-Faced with the avalanche of xenotransplants, surgeons remain positive about their use in the coming decades.
+Faced with the avalanche of xenotransplants, surgeons remain positive regarding their use in the coming decades.

 1714517019